noembryo/KataLib/docs/index.md

  ![Convert.png](images/Convert.png)

-The usual workflow of a convertion, is to decompress the files to waves and then re-encode them with the selected encoder.
+The usual workflow of a convertion, is to uncompress the files to `.wav` file format, and then re-encode them with the selected encoder.

 Besides the main settings for the encoders, like the _Compression Type_ and the _Quality Control_ of the conversion, there are a few more settings: